Financial-Times/ui-style-guide/docs/legacy.md

 ---
 # Legacy FT site (Falcon)

-The current version of the FT website can often be referred to as the Falcon.
+The current version of the FT website can often be referred to as Falcon.
 It is not responsive but still adhere's to a grid system.
-Overlays, buttons and other elements are different to Origami
+Overlays, buttons and other elements are different to Origami.

 ##Grid
 The grid is based around the retrictive width of advertising on FT.com.